 Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 Australia doesn't have a High Commission or Consulate in Lesotho.
-You can get consular assistance from the nearest Australian High Commission in Pretoria, South Africa.
+You can get consular assistance from the Australian High Commission in Pretoria, South Africa.

 Australian High Commission, Pretoria